m0rp43us/JobApplier/README.md

 - **API Keys**: For accessing job boards and AI models.
 - **Job Board URLs**: URLs for scraping job listings.
 - **Database Settings**: Connection details for MongoDB and PostgreSQL.

+## Bots Supported

+The Job Applier Bot integrates with the following job boards:

+- **Indeed**: Scrapes job listings and applies based on your configured criteria.
+- **Glassdoor**: Extracts job postings and allows automated applications.
+- **LinkedIn**: Automates job applications and profile updates.
+- **Welcome to the Jungle**: Retrieves and applies to job listings from this platform.

 ## Usage